 Today we travel north through the solitary open spaces of the Namib Naukluft National Park in Namibia, passing from orange dunes fields to grey gravel plains.

 As we drive through the Namib-Naukluft Desert the electrifying energy and timeless atmosphere of this vast land engulfs us.
 This arid terrain hosts some of the rarest and most unique animals and plant species on earth.
 We keep our eyes open for the distinctive oryx antelope, the desert-adapted mountain zebras and light-footed springbok, amongst others.
 Unusual flora surviving in this harsh area, includes the peculiar looking Welwitschia Mirabilis, with a large protected specimen (over 1 500 years old) found here.

 Our journey to Swakopmund takes us via the coastal village of Walvis Bay where we visit the lagoon to see its rich bird life.
 Numerous water birds can be found at the Walvis Bay Lagoon, including huge flocks of flamingos.

 In the late afternoon, we arrive at the seaside resort town of Swakopmund, a charming place where Africa blends with European flavours.
 Take a walk around the quaint town with its wide streets and sidewalk cafes, or stroll along its lovely beaches.

-After visiting the cheetah centre we travel to Etosha National Park, considered one of the finest wildlife sanctuaries in Africa.
+From Waterberg, we drive to Etosha National Park, considered one of the finest wildlife sanctuaries in Africa.
 We spend the night at a lodge located on a rocky outcrop near Etosha.
 This afternoon you are free to take a dip in the pool, enjoy the views over the Mopane and Seringa forest and explore the natural surroundings on foot.
 You also have the option of taking a game drive (extra cost) at the lodge.

 This morning we have breakfast and make our way into Etosha National Park, the premier game viewing destination in Namibia.
 The national park consists largely of the Etosha Pan, with the name Etosha meaning the “Great White Place” in the Ovambo's Ndonga dialect.